Council Tax pages

 Unoccupied exemption class T

-An unoccupied annexe, which forms part of a single property which includes another dwelling and cannot be let separately without a breach of planning control under section 171A of the Town and Country Planning Act 1990, can be made exempt for Council Tax.
+An unoccupied annexe, which forms part of another unoccupied property and cannot be let separately, can be made exempt for Council Tax.